johnnynguyen2104/BankingSystem/README.md

 ## Objectives

-I designed the architecture for this project base on 3 Layers pattern, Repository.
+I designed the architecture for this project base on 3 Layers pattern, Repository and OOD (SOLID).
 Moreover, I splitted the Identity from Presentation Layer into another layer called Security to follow DI principle and  easier to make relationships between others entity model, etc...
 Beside, this project represent for solving the concurrency problem.

 ## Technologies